 Many countries, like the United States, the European Union, India, Brazil, and Australia, recognize electronic signatures within their jurisdiction as well as traditional signatures, making these e-signed documents completely legal.

-Electronic signatures are easier to use than the traditional paper and pen signatures.
+Electronic signatures are easier to use than traditional paper and pen signatures.
 Customers can sign documents online with a single mouse-click, or can also opt to use their fingers on any touch-screen device to trace their handwritten signatures onto a document, and this is what makes eSignatures popular.
-The regulations concerning electronic signatures vary across vendors, which is the reason as to why to guarantee the safety of documents, customers need to remain in touch with their vendors and occasionally check if their electronic signatures have been tampered with.
+The regulations concerning electronic signatures vary across vendors, which is the reason why to guarantee the safety of documents, customers need to remain in touch with their vendors and occasionally check if their electronic signatures have been tampered with.
 On different occasions, this procedure might have to be repeated in case vendors are changed.

 Electronic signatures use a type of cryptographic transformation of the data to allow the recipient to prove the origin and integrity of what it holds.
-Security is also taken care of since these electronic signatures also have user authentication via digital certificates, smart cards or biometric methods.
+Security is also taken care of since these electronic signatures also have user authentication via digital certificates, smart cards, or biometric methods.

 E-signatures are good enough for almost everything because most of the contracts can be safely dealt with via electronic means.
 They are starting to find the usage on all kinds of business documents, including service contracts and other complex transaction documents.
-Today, the availability of a variety of cloud-based services has made the process a lot simpler and precise with additional features.
+Today, the availability of a variety of cloud-based services has made the process a lot simpler and more precise with additional features.